Structure-dynamics relations for late-type spiral and dwarf irregular galaxies revisited: Scaling relations

 Unfortunately, the correlation is loose (uncertainty measure $R^2=0.794$), largely dependent on the lonesome upper data point and thus cannot safely replace the fitting procedure to obtain $r_c$; otherwise a simple inspection of the observed RC going along with a determination of the single point ($r_\mathrm{max}$, $v_\mathrm{max}$) would suffice to get the total URC.

 With more precision, the values of $r_c$ correlate with the core sizes $r_0$ of the Burkert halo; the OLSB-fit shown as solid line in Fig. \ref{Fig14} (left-hand panel) obeys

-Curiously enough, $r_c$ is about equal to $r_{0,\mathrm{PITS}}$ that itself is about equal to $0.6\,r_{0,\mathrm{Burk}}$ (Sect.
+Curiously enough, on average $r_c$ is about equal to $r_{0,\mathrm{PITS}}$ that itself is about equal to $0.6\,r_{0,\mathrm{Burk}}$ (Sect.
 2.3).
 In principle, the set of equations (\ref{lgrho0lgr0lgvmax}) and (\ref{rcvsr0}) describes the formal conversion between the Burkert halo parameters and the alternative URC parameters for any individual galaxy, with no luminous matter variables being involved.
 Thus fitting $v_\mathrm{max}$ and $r_c$ to a RC with a flat part allows to immediately estimate the core size and together with relation (\ref{lgrho0lgr0lgvmax}) the core density as well.
 Hence, without relying on photometry (in particular, on $R_d$) the RC immediately delivers a description of the underlying DM halo structure.

-Intriguingly, the doubly normalized observed RCs shown in Fig. \ref{Fig14} (right-hand panel), with the axes normalized by means of $v_\mathrm{max}$ and $r_c$, provide rather converged curves and hence motivate our normalized fiducial URC to be simply expressed as
+Intriguingly, the doubly normalized observed RCs shown in Fig. \ref{Fig14} (right-hand panel), with the axes normalized by means of $v_\mathrm{max}$ and $r_c$ for each galaxy, i.e., $v_\mathrm{obs}(r)/v_\mathrm{max}$ versus $r/r_c$, provide rather convergent curves and hence motivate our normalized fiducial URC to be simply expressed as